 |DSE-B-1 or DSE-B-2||Indian Foreign Policy in a Globalising World or Development Process and Social Movements in Contemporary India||5||100|

 |DSE-A-3 or DSE-A-4||Public Policy in India or Understanding Global Politics||6||100|

 |DSE-B-3 or DSE-B-4||Citizenship in a Globalising World or Human Rights in a Comparative Perspective||6||100|

-A candidate taking up Honours Course in a subject must have obtained a minimum of 50% marks in the aggregate and 45% marks in the Honours or related subject at the previous qualifying examination.
+A candidate taking up Honours Course in a subject must have obtained at the previous qualifying examination a minimum of:

 10:15 am to 4:30 pm (Day Session, Co-Ed)